The History Of The Church - The Lord's Church

 1 Timothy 4:1-3 Now the Spirit expressly says that in latter times some will depart from the faith, giving heed to deceiving spirits and doctrines of demons, speaking lies in hypocrisy, having their own conscience seared with a hot iron, forbidding to marry, and commanding to abstain from foods which God created to be received with thanksgiving by those who believe and know the truth.

-There were many instances during these middle ages where medieval Roman churches ordered the Scriptures to be confiscated and burned, although not all Catholic leaders went this far.
+There were many instances during these Middle Ages where medieval Roman churches ordered the Scriptures to be confiscated and burned, although not all Catholic leaders went this far.
 They did not want people reading the Bible; therefore, Church authorities would interpret the Scriptures to the ordinary person.
 They did whatever they had to do to keep the Bible out of the people's hands.
-However, there were still men that hungered for God's Word.
+However, there were still men who hungered for God's Word.
 This hunger shaped the culture and provided the background for the great religious movement called "The Reformation of the 16th Century."
 This movement gave the Bible to the people in their own language.
 The medieval Roman Empire tried earnestly to stop the reformation and even went so far as to put several leaders of the reformation movement to death.
-John Wycliffe, one of the first to translate the Bible into English, was excommunicated by Rome.
+One of the first to translate the Bible into English, John Wycliffe, was excommunicated by Rome.
 After his death, his bones were dug up and burned by the Roman leaders to show their dislike for what he did.

-Only a few Bibles were available during these times, and people cherished them while studying them and discussing the Scriptures among themselves.
+Only a few Bibles were available during these times, and people cherished them while studying them and discussing the Scriptures.
 As they read and studied the New Testament, they learned that many of the doctrines and practices of the Catholic Church were not ordained nor inspired by God.
 A spiritual awakening of sorts occurred among the people during these times.

-In 1530, the Augsburg Confession, which contained the teachings of Luther, was adopted by his followers.
-This time period was the actual beginning of the Protestant Church, the church that protested the Catholic Church.
-However, we should remember that all Protestant churches are less than 500 years old.
+In 1530, Luther's followers adopted the Augsburg Confession, which contained his teachings.
+This was the beginning of the Protestant Church, which opposed the Catholic Church.
+We should remember that all Protestant churches are less than 500 years old.
 How old is the Lord's church?
-Christ's church is nearly 2000 years old (as of 2021).
+Christ's church is over 2000 years old.

-The apostle Paul mentioned the church of Christ in his letter to the Romans and had something to say about those who would divide it.
+In his letter to the Romans, the apostle Paul mentioned the church of Christ and had something to say about those who would divide it.

 Romans 16:16 Greet one another with a holy kiss.
 The churches of Christ greet you.